a new chapter of The Desert Walker begins.

 It’s a new chapter for The Desert Walker.
 I want to thank each of you for following along.
 Stay tuned.

 See you in the desert,

 Update: August 2019

 This is the first update I've written in six months and the first blog post in over a year.
 So much has happened over that time, it's difficult to know where to start.
 God has done quite a bit of work in me since and I've returned here to share it with you.

 A Change in Tone

-I'll admit I didn't come back to this site for quite some time myself, until one day, recently, I decided to take a look back over the posts.
-The entries made in the first year or so were, in my humble opinion, not all that well written and of a much lighter tone than the ones that followed.
-I then noticed a transition that gave way to more storytelling, followed by some commentary, usually supported with scripture.
-These posts served a purpose at the time, but read more like lessons from a pastor than a man who is trying to find his way through life's desert.
-Suffice it to say it was where I was in my walk with God and in my journey as a writer.
+I didn't come back to this site for quite some time, and wasn't sure I'd even continue writing here.
+Then one day, I decided to read back over the posts I'd written.
+The entries made in the first year or so were lighter in tone compared to those that followed.
+What followed was a transition to more storytelling and commentary, usually supported with scripture.
+These posts served a purpose at the time but read more like lessons from a pastor than a man trying to find his way through life's desert.
+Suffice it to say, it was where I was in my walk with God and in my journey as a writer.

 However, changes are on the horizon.